Volume Indicator: How Pro Stock Market Analysts Use It

 Reading volume in stock charts is simply understanding supply and demand.
 A high volume when a stock price increases means the stock is currently undervalued and is in demand.
 High volume on stock price decreases means that the stock might be overvalued and is under selling pressure.

-Sometimes, the volume indicator bar is so large it usually indicates a change in the stock price trend; this brings us to the topic of “Blow Off Volume.”
+Sometimes, the volume indicator bar is so large that it usually indicates a change in the stock price trend; this brings us to the topic of “Blow-off Volume.”

 What do you see in the Volume Chart?